lestece/myKTCN/README.md

 - [Flaticon.com](https://www.flaticon.com/): used for the title bar icon
 - [Icoconverter.com](https://www.icoconverter.com/): used for converting the title bar icon into the .ico format
 - [GifCap (by João Moreno)](https://gifcap.dev/): used for creating the gifs from the screen recordings during the testing process (for the TESTING.md) and for this README file.
 - [AmIResponsive](https://ui.dev/amiresponsive): used for capturing a screenshot of how the website look on different screen sizes (screenshot that introduces this README file)
-- [Unsplash](https://unsplash.com/): used for downloading the hero images
 - [TinyPNG](https://tinypng.com/): used for compressing and optimizing the logo, hero images and the image placeholder for the recipes
 - [beFunky](https://www.befunky.com/features/resize-image/): used for resizing the hero images and the image placeholder for the recipes
 - [Convertio](https://convertio.co/it/jpg-webp/): used for converting the logo, hero images and the image placeholder for the recipes to the webp format
+- [W3C HTML validator](https://validator.w3.org/): used for validating the HTML code
+- [Jigsaw CSS validator](https://jigsaw.w3.org/css-validator/): used for validating the CSS code
+- [JSHint validator](https://jshint.com/): used for validating the JavaScript code
+- [CI Python Linter Validator](https://pep8ci.herokuapp.com/): used for validating the Python code

 [Back to top ↑](README.md/#myktcn-cookbook)
 - - -